Think you're safer with an RFID-blocking wallet? Think again.

 While wrapping your cards in metal may be effective in blocking fraud, the question is: Are these credit-card "foil hats" truly necessary?

+In short: No. More and more specialists agree that RFID-blocking is essentially modern-day snake oil, preying on fear to sell you something under a false sense of security.
 After careful research, we agree with Washington's Top News to "spend your cash elsewhere."

 That chip on your card?
 It is not RFID.
 In fact, it is an EMV chip designed to provide improved protection.
 If your card doesn't have the words PayPass or PayWave or an icon that looks like a wifi signal, you can completely skip the skimming fear.
 In the name of simplicity: Why pay more for an added feature you don't need?